-1. Planning and Coordination (cont.):

-Consider developing in concert with the local health department a surveillance system that would alert the local health department to a substantial increase in absenteeism among students.
+1. Planning and Coordination (cont.): Completed In Progress Not Started Consider developing in concert with the local health department a surveillance system that would alert the local health department to a substantial increase in absenteeism among students.
 Implement an exercise/drill to test your pandemic plan and revise it periodically.
 Share what you have learned from developing your preparedness and response plan with other LEAs as well as private schools within the community to improve community response efforts.

-2. Continuity of Student Learning and Core Operations:

-Develop scenarios describing the potential impact of a pandemic on student learning (e.g., student and staff absences), school closings, and extracurricular activities based on having various levels of illness among students and staff.
+2. Conti nuity of St udent Lea rning and Core Operations: Completed In Progress Not Started Develop scenarios describing the potential impact of a pandemic on student learning (e.g., student and staff absences), school closings, and extracurricular activities based on having various levels of illness among students and staff.
 Develop alternative procedures to assure continuity of instruction (e.g., web-based distance instruction, telephone trees, mailed lessons and assignments, instruction via local radio or television stations) in the event of district school closures.
 Develop a continuity of operations plan for essential central office functions including payroll and ongoing communication with students and parents.

-3. Infection Control Policies and Procedures:

-Completed In Progress Not Started Work with the local health department to implement effective infection prevention policies and procedures that help limit the spread of influenza at schools in the district (e.g. promotion of hand hygiene, cough/sneeze etiquette).
+3. Infect ion Contro ol Policies and Procedures: Completed In Progress Not Started Work with the local health department to implement effective infection prevention policies and procedures that help limit the spread of influenza at schools in the district (e.g. promotion of hand hygiene, cough/sneeze etiquette).
 Make good hygiene a habit now in order to help protect children from many infectious diseases such as flu.
 Provide sufficient and accessible infection prevention supplies (e.g., soap, alcohol-based/waterless hand hygiene products, tissues and receptacles for their disposal).
 Establish policies and procedures for students and staff sick leave absences unique to a pandemic influenza (e.g., non-punitive, liberal leave).
 Establish sick leave policies for staff and students suspected to be ill or who become ill at school.
 Staff and students with known or suspected pandemic influenza should not remain at school and should return only after their symptoms resolve and they are physically ready to return to school.
-Establish policies for transporting ill students.
-Assure that the LEA pandemic plan for school-based health facilities conforms to those recommended for health care settings (Refer to www.hhs.gov/pandemicflu/plan).
+Establish policies for transporting ill students. ā ā Assure that the LEA pandemic plan for school-based health facilities conforms to those recommended for health care settings (Refer to www.hhs.gov/pandemicflu/plan).
+4. Comn nunication s Planning g: In Progress Not Started ū Assess readiness to meet communication needs in preparation for an influenza pandemic, including regular review, testing, and updating of communication plans.
+Develop a dissemination plan for communication with staff, students, and families, including lead spokespersons and links to other communication networks.
+Ensure language, culture and reading level appropriateness in communications by including community leaders representing different language and/or ethnic groups on the planning committee, asking for their participation both in document planning and the dissemination of public health messages within their communities.